MicrosoftDocs/navdevitpro-content-pr/developer/devenv-subscribing-to-events.md

 -   The codeunit **70000001 MyPublishers** with the event publisher method `OnAddressLineChanged` already exists.
 To see how to do this, see [Publishing Event Example](devenv-publishing-events.md#PubEx).
 -   The code for raising the `OnAddressLineChanged` event has been added to the **Customer Card** page.
 To see how to do this, see [Raising Event Example](devenv-raising-events.md#RaisingEventEx).

-The following code creates a codeunit called **70000002 MySubscriber** yhat includes an event subscriber method, called `CheckAddressLine`.
+The following code creates a codeunit called **70000002 MySubscriber** that includes an event subscriber method, called `CheckAddressLine`.
 The method includes code for handling the published event.

 ```
 codeunit 70000002 MySubscriber